elucian/bee/draft/dynamic.md

 ## Forward declaration

-Declare rule signatures before they are used
+Declare rule signatures before it is used

 ```
 rule plus(Z,Z) ∈ Z;